 In short, Maria Chapdelaine, 1916, is a “roman du terroir,” a regionalist novel, extolling the virtues of farming.
 There would be other such novels, the last of which was published in 1938: Ringuet’s Trente Arpents.

-So far, we have therefore examined works belonging to two periods of Canadian Literature in French:
+So far, we have examined works belonging to two periods of Canadian Literature in French:

 1. The Literary Homeland or Patrie Littéraire (1837-1865): Un pèlerinage au pays d’Évangéline (1855) and

-2. Exile and the Establishment of Roots (1896-1938): Maria Chapdelaine, 1916.
+2. Exile and the Establishment of Roots (1896-1938): Maria Chapdelaine, 1913.
 During this period French-speaking Canadians were either leaving Canada or settling in new areas, the North mainly.
 For instance some sons became voyageurs.
-The family farm can no longer be divided, so they must find other means of making a living.
-But farming remains the mission of French-speaking Canadians.
+The family farm could no longer be divided, so they had to find other means of making a living.
+Yet farming remained the mission of French-speaking Canadians and his only means of earning a living.

 3. But, I have also touched on a third period: The Messianic Survival (1866-1895).
 Priests are organizing a new Acadie.